About Us

 History

-Previous attempts over the years to establish a permanent civic band presence in Sudbury have met with mixed results (one notable success story during the post-war period was the "Sudbury Legion and Citizens Band," which flourished in the 1950's).
-A surprisingly large number of municipal bands over the years have managed to represent the various towns surrounding Sudbury; including Coniston, Copper Cliff, etc.
+Previous attempts over the years to establish a permanent civic band presence in Sudbury have met with mixed results.
+One notable success story was the "Sudbury Legion and Citizens' Band," which flourished in the 1930's to '50's.
+Occasionally there have been municipal bands over the years which have managed to represent the various towns surrounding Sudbury; including Coniston, Copper Cliff, etc.

-Our band originally got its start as a Laurentian University - Huntington College thesis project on the part of our conductor in the Fall of 2000 (around this same time, the name “No Strings Attached,” was first suggested by one of our Huntington students in the band, & the name stuck).
-The first rehearsal was held on September 27th, 2000 at Lo-Ellen Park Secondary School.
-Our first concert took place on January 29th, 2001 at Huntington College.
+Our band originally got its start as a Laurentian University - Huntington College thesis project on the part of our conductor, Sandra, in the Fall of 2000.
+Around this same time, the name “No Strings Attached,” was first suggested by one of our Huntington students in the band, & the name stuck.

 In 2004, the NSACB received a generous grant from the Ontario Trillium Foundation to help purchase percussion equipment.
 Also in 2004, the NSACB awarded its first bursary to a deserving local music student.

-In 2005, '10, ‘14, ‘16, ‘17 and 18 our band participated in annual Northern Ontario Music Festival (NOMFest).
-In 2008, the band received grants from the City of Greater Sudbury and the local chapter of the IODE to assist in its purchase of a new trailer (which is stored courtesy of Jim’s Automotive).
-As a tax exempt charitable organization, we also gladly accept donations from various sources (in the past, our printing needs for concert programs etc. have often been supplied at low cost by Duplicators).
+In 2005, '10, ‘14, ‘16, ‘17, '18, '23 & '24, our band participated in the annual Northern Ontario Music Festival (NOMFest).
+In 2008, the band received grants from the City of Greater Sudbury and the local chapter of the IODE to assist in its purchase of a new trailer, used for hauling percussion equip. to venues (which is stored courtesy of Jim’s Automotive).
+As a tax exempt charitable organization, we also gladly accept donations from various sources.

 In it's early years, the NSACB typically numbered as few as 12-15 members.
-Currently however, there around 20-25 musicians in the group, and the band’s repertoire has become more challenging over the years as well.
+Currently, however, there are around 20 or so musicians in the group, and the band’s repertoire has become more challenging over the years as well.
 The band's conductor and musical director from its inception, has usually been Sandra McMillan.
-During Sandra's occasional absences, her role had been filled in by various "guest" conductors; including Matt Beatty (2010), Dave Wilks, Erin Morel, Jack Broumpton, David Young (2013-15), Linda Berger, Peter Scherzinger, Eleanor Sonley and Marc Taillefer, among others...
+During Sandra's occasional absences, though, her role had been filled in by various "guest" conductors; including Matt Beatty (2010), Dave Wilks, Erin Morel, Jack Broumpton, David Young (2013-15), Linda Berger, Peter Scherzinger, Eleanor Sonley and Marc Taillefer, among others...

 Sandra is looking forward to conducting the No Strings Attached band again this season!